IrvingA5106/SnakeMau/README.md

 # SnakeMau
-A text-based version of the card game Mau, coded using the Python programming language.
+A text-based version of the card game Mau (aka Mao), coded using the Python programming language.